-- 1. UP arrow button to increase speed - 2.
-DOWN arrow button to decrease speed
+- 1. UP button to increase speed - 2.
+DOWN button to decrease speed

-While the UP/Down arrow is being pressed to change the slow speed set point, the following will appear in the multifunction gauge.
+While the UP/DOWN is being pressed to change the slow speed set point, the following will appear in the multifunction gauge.

-The displays will revert back to their previous indication a few seconds after the last activation of the UP/DOWN arrow button.
+The displays will revert back to their previous indication a few seconds after the last activation of the UP/DOWN button.